ou-elot/dna-aligner/README.md

 # dna-aligner: A Command Line DNA Sequence Alignment Tool
 DNA sequence alignment is a bioinformatics tool used in mutation detection, common evolutionary descent, protein structure and function analysis, and recognition of gene pools, etc.

-This sequence alignment uses Hirschberg's dynamic programming algorithm to implement global alignment (Needleman-Wunsch) with affine gap penalties and local alignment (Smith-Waterman).
+This sequence alignment tool uses Hirschberg's dynamic programming algorithm to implement global alignment (Needleman-Wunsch) with affine gap penalties and local alignment (Smith-Waterman).

 The dna-aligner tool is a simple command line tool that reads a .txt file.
 It processes this .txt file and generates the global alignment and local alignment.
 It also specifies the specific starting location of the local alignment for both strings.
 The result is output to a file.